bjchia/bjchia.github.io/philosophies.md

 * On the topic of customer research: "No, because customers don’t know what they want until we’ve shown them.”

-* If they knew what they were talking about, he would tolerate the pushback, even admire it.
-By 1983 those most familiar with his reality distortion field had discovered something further: They could, if necessary, just quietly disregard what he decreed.
-If they turned out to be right, he would appreciate their renegade attitude and willingness to ignore authority.
+* If they knew what they were talking about, he would tolerate the pushback, even admire it...If they turned out to be right, he would appreciate their renegade attitude and willingness to ignore authority.
 After all, that’s what he did.

+* The theory, shared by many, is that the tough love made him wiser and more mature.
+But it’s not that simple.
+At the company he founded after being ousted from Apple, Jobs was able to indulge all of his instincts, both good and bad.
+He was unbound.
+The result was a series of spectacular products that were dazzling market flops.
+This was the true learning experience. **What prepared him for the great success he would have in Act III was not his ouster from his Act I at Apple but his brilliant failures in Act II.**

 ## Warren Buffett